britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

   (both) the signal being detected and govern the non-uniform sampling frequency.

+# Greasing

+Routes, congestion levels and therefore latency between two fixed QUIC endpoints, as well as the shape of individual application flows, fluctuate in ways that are not totally predictable by an on path observer.
+In general, there is no a-priori pattern for the spin-bit distribution that will always materialise on a certain flow aggregate, even for a single user.

+There has been discussion in the QUIC working group that greasing could be a strategy to counter an evil access provider that might gate access to its users on a valid spin bit signal.
+Let's accept for a moment this threat model and consider the practical case of a home gateway that temporarily misbehaves, for example draining its queues slower than it'd normally do while a firmware download is in progress.
+It would be ill-considered for an access provider (even a malicious one) to block, or otherwise interfere with, QUIC flows originating from behind that CPE solely based on the fact that RTTs are now different from "usual".
+And that simply because of the sheer number of false negatives that the operator would get by setting an arbitrary threshold.

+So, the potential for ossification appears to be extremely low - in a sense, since it depends on so much external noise, the spin-bit is self-greasing.
+In fact, implementing explicit greasing around the spin-bit might even be harmful as it'd potentially erode confidence in the veracity of the signal.

+However, if a greasing algorithm is really needed - for example, if we'd want to reuse the bit with different semantics in the future (i.e.: the spin-bit is not included in the header invariants), one very simple implementation would be as follows: each server will refuse to spin its bit on a per-flow basis with a given probability p, instead leaving it stuck to a randomly chosen value, 0 or 1.
+The client will then end up leaving its bit stuck to the opposite, or could detect this condition and also pick a randomly chosen stuck value.
+The value chosen for p must be small enough to let the spin-bit mechanics work and large enough not to be seen as an error instead of an intentional protocol feature.

 # Privacy and Security Considerations

 The privacy considerations for the latency spin bit are essentially the same